SaiSundarP/Embedded-Systems-in-8051/README.md

-# Embedded-Systems-in-8051
+# Lcd interfacing in 8051
-Contains various projects on 8051
+This code represents the interfacing of LCD with 8051 microcontroller